 Will this help any other conditions I have like arthritis and thyroid disease, for example?

 Absolutely.
 The short answer (though it deserves much more attention) is that the way most Americans eat is slowly killing us.
 The processed and highly acidic and inflammatory (gluten, meat, sugar, alcohol for example) foods we eat causes a laundry list of conditions and diseases that include high blood pressure, high cholesterol, heart disease, cancer, diabetes, just to name a few.
 Eating a “clean” diet can help reduce and in some cases eliminate these conditions and diseases.

 How will I learn to live like this forever?

 It’s easy.
-It’s so easy.
+So easy.
 To be gluten free.
 And to eat real, whole, unprocessed foods that really nourish you, that will make you feel like a million bucks.
-Trust me, at least 50% of it is your commitment.
+50% of it is your commitment.
 Once you decide to do it, the rest is just details.
 And that’s where I come in.
 You bring me the desire, and I’ll give you the roadmap.

 What about the rest of my family?
 My spouse?
 My partner?
 My children?
 What if they resist?
 Am I in this alone?

 That is probably one of the most challenging aspects of making changes.
 First, you have to decide you want to make the commitment.
 Then, we work on getting the rest of your family on board.
 And if they resist, you can still move forward and make the changes that will benefit your health.
 And who knows, maybe modeling for them will help convince them to join you at some point.
 But first, you have to be the one to make the changes.